-With more than 1000 licences Reflexw is one of the world's most popular geophysical near surface processing and interpretation packages.
+With more than 1500 sold licences our software Reflexw is one of the world's most popular geophysical near surface processing and interpretation packages.

 Reflexw has a modular character.
 Therefore you may assemble your own modular arrangement regarding your personal needs.